 MR. MAYERSOHN: And that came out of state funding pockets.
-Not necessarily, I mean, obviously, it was passed down to the county or school district, but the money came out of the state as opposed to saying, here, you guys got your funding, figure out -- those shelters.
-You see lists there, it's highlighted and bold on page 3, Broward, of course, being one of those, so they're dictating that.
+Not necessarily, I mean, obviously, it was passed down to the county or school district, but the money came out of the state as opposed to saying, here, you guys got your funding, figure out -- wait for that?
+Do we feel that Mr. Broline and Mr. Medina have answered enough?
+And, unfortunately, we did dismiss others who could have contributed to the conversation as well.

 MR. MEDINA: That's correct.
+MR. MAYERSOHN: Okay.